Researchers Find a New Avenue to Combat Biofilm Threat

 Biofilms are particularly prevalent in medical devices inside the human body, such as knee replacements, pacemakers and catheters.
 Once a biofilm forms, it’s virtually impossible to get rid of.
 Antibiotics have no effect.
 Immune cells can’t combat it.

-A team of researchers at The University of Texas at Austin and other institutions have unlocked a clue about how bacteria form biofilms.
+A team of researchers, led by The University of Texas at Austin’s Vernita Gordon, who also this month was named a fellow of the American Physical Society, unlocked a clue about how bacteria form biofilms.
 The discovery may eventually lead to new coatings on medical devices that will help put a stop to biofilm formation.

 In a recent paper in npj Biofilms and Microbiomes, the team found that bacteria that land on thicker, softer gel coatings are less likely to receive the signal to start forming a biofilm when compared with bacteria on thinner, more rigid coatings.